Oyelowo/surreal-orm/surreal-orm/docs/en/src/statements/let.md

 # Let Statement

-The `let` statement in SurrealDB ORM allows you to bind variables within a code block.
+The `let` statement in Surreal ORM allows you to bind variables within a code block.
 It simplifies complex queries and enables parameter handling.

 ## Table of Contents